Peaceful Settlement of International Disputes

 Skills: The students will be able to select and advise relevant means of international disputes.
 They will also be able to critically analyse key issues associated with international courts and tribunals, in particular, procedural rules of the International Court of Justice in English.

 Competences: The students will be able to advice relevant means of international dispute settlement.
 Furthermore, the students will be able to determine whether or not an international court would have jurisdiction to deal with a particular case.

 The course is a inter-active lecture.
 The lecture is given on the basis of the actual or hypothetical cases.
 In the class, the students will be required to discuss questions in a small group.
 Furthermore, as part of group activity, the students will be required to participate in a ‘moot negotiation’.
 ‘Moot negotiation’ aims to facilitate class participation of the students.
 In ‘moot negotiation’, students discuss hypothetical scenario (question).
 The students will be divided into, for instance, three groups and they present/defend their legal position as a hypothetical member of national delegation in an international conference or negotiation table.

-Y.Tanaka, The Peaceful Settlement of International Disputes (Cambridge Unviersity Press, 2018), 405 p.
+Y.Tanaka, The Peaceful Settlement of International Disputes (Cambridge Unviersity Press, 2018), 405 p. (recommended textbook)